 Research conducted at Stanford University analyzed the outcome of 981 obese people who underwent gastric bypass surgery.
 The body mass index of these patients was in the range of 35 to 50 and above.
-The result of the analysis showed that patients who had body mass index 35 to 40 had a better outcome regarding the safety of the procedure, effective weight loss and remission of diabetes mellitus than those who had a high body mass index.
+The result of the analysis showed that patients who had a body mass index of 35 to 40 had a better outcome regarding the safety of the procedure, effective weight loss, and remission of diabetes mellitus than those who had a high body mass index.

 Researching a Bariatric Facility

 Regarding the selection of a facility, remember that a dedicated bariatric surgery hospital with experienced surgeons, anesthetists, nutritionists, sterilized operation theaters, and an intensive care unit facility is the best choice.
 Bariatric surgery at such a hospital carries little risk of complications, and the patient recovers earlier and loses weight quickly.